sprucelabsai/sprucebot-cli/README.md

   - `-n` `--name` - The name of the event
 - `sb m enable event` -_COMING SOON_- Enables an event
   - `-n` `--name` - The name of the event
-- `sb m create listener` -_COMING SOON_- Create's an event listener file with a callback strictly typed and ready to roll
+- `sb m create listener` -_COMING SOON_- Create's an event listener file with a callback strictly typed and ready to roll at `server/listeners/{{name}}.ts`
   - `-n` `--name` - The name of the event you want to listen to
-- `sb m disable listener` -_COMING SOON_- Temporarily disable your event listener
+- `sb m disable listener` -_COMING SOON_- Temporarily disable your event listener.
   - `-n` `--name` - The name of the event
 - `sb m enable listener` -_COMING SOON_- Enable your event listener
   - `-n` `--name` - The name of the event